onewelcome/sdk-react-native/README.md

    </intent-filter>
    ```

-6. <a name="android-setup-config"/>Setup the Onegini config: Generate a 'OneginiConfigModel' and 'keystore.bks' with [SDK Configurator](https://github.com/Onegini/onegini-sdk-configurator#android).
+6. <a name="android-setup-config"/>Setup the config: Generate a 'OneginiConfigModel' and 'keystore.bks' with [SDK Configurator](https://github.com/Onegini/onegini-sdk-configurator#android).

    Configurator will put `OneginiConfigModel` into `[RN_application_package_classpath.OneginiConfigModel]` (e.g. `com.exampleapp.OneginiConfigModel`) and the `keystore.bks` into '/res/raw'.
    After configurator used - you have 2 options:

    - Keep it as it is.
-   - If there is a need to move `OneginiConfigModel` to another place - it's **required** to specify custom classpath for OneginiSdk: [Supported Methods:](#supported-methods) setConfigModelClassName(className).
+   - If there is a need to move `OneginiConfigModel` to another place - it's **required** to specify custom classpath for OneWelcomeSdk: [Supported Methods:](#supported-methods) setConfigModelClassName(className).

    More information [HERE](https://docs.onegini.com/msp/stable/android-sdk/topics/setting-up-the-project#verifying), section: Running the SDK Configurator.

 7. <a name="android-setup-security-controller"/>Setup the SecurityController(<u>not required</u>).

-   In order to change security options you should create your own instance SecurityController and handle it to OneginiSdk - See the [Supported Methods:](#supported-methods) setSecurityControllerClassName(className).
+   In order to change security options you should create your own instance SecurityController and handle it to OneWelcomeSdk - See the [Supported Methods:](#supported-methods) setSecurityControllerClassName(className).
    Example SecurityController implementation you can find inside library source code("com.onegini.mobile.SecurityController").
    By default security options brought from `com.onegini.mobile.SecurityController`.